autosome-imtf/MPRA-MNIST/mpramnist/Kircher/README.md

 ### Regression

+Measured activity values represent the **difference between** *alternative* and *reference* sequence **activities**.

-The regression task involves predicting scalar values of regulatory activity for the corresponding cell line.
+But the regression task involves predicting scalar values of **regulatory activity** of *alternative* and *reference* sequences for the corresponding cell line.

+Therefore, the difference between the predicted alternative and reference sequence activities must be computed.

 ### Data Representation